 Also, the film was finally released under the title "Princess and the Cobbler" in September 1993.
 A month later, Vincent Price passed away.
-So Zigzag's final line "For Zigzag then, this is....the end!" is kind of particularly disturbing.
+So Zigzag's final line "For Zigzag then, this is....the end!" is oddly prophetic.

 Hype Backlash: An increasing number of people are claiming that the film isn't quite the masterpiece its fans make it out to be, feeling that while the animation is top notch the storytelling is weak and several scenes are mainly animation for animation's sake rather than furthering the plot.
 (As this article puts it, Williams "had 95 minutes of footage for a 79-minute movie.")

-Special mention for the Thief's snarky inner monologue, which for several is the only redeeming factor of those cuts.
+Special mention for the Thief's snarky inner monologue, which for several is the only redeeming factor of the latter cut.

 Nausea Fuel: Due to the camera angels and the fluid animation on the 3D objects, it can be pretty easy to watch the war machine falling apart while getting a bit of motion sickness.